Jazz Power Institute

 Overview

 Jazz Power Institute is the professional training branch of Jazz Power Initiative for artists and educators interested in teaching jazz in a culturally authentic way through multiple modalities of music, dance, theatre, and writing.
 Attendees experience workshops covering a wide range of age groups from grades preK-12, to college students and adult learners.
+The Institute is held each summer at Lehman College in the Bronx, the week after July 4th.
+Registration is available in the spring prior to the Institute.

 Participants from a wide range of experience in the field are welcome, including college students who are relatively new to teaching artist work, as well as educators and artists with a decade of experience or more.
 Jazz Power Institute provides a safe and challenging learning environment, where breakthroughs are made in understanding the jazz arts in a more comprehensive, personally relevant and engaging way.